PhilRoli/Batch_Scripts/README.md

 ---

 Just some Scripts I made that help me in stuff I have to do often and dont want to do by hand all the time.
-Below you will find a list with explination to nearly all files in this repo
+Below you will find a list with explination to nearly all files in this repo.

+Dont know if anyone will find this usefull, but I thought I would make it my first public repo.

 ---